robotty/twitch-api-v3-proxy/README.md

 You can use these downloads instead of building the project yourself if your only aim is to run the project.

+I recommend downloading the `twitch-api-v3-proxy-boot.tar` (or zip if you prefer) for a full package including start scripts.

 ## Build

 Ensure you have a Java 8 JDK installed, and run: